rbonghi/jetson_stats/.github/ISSUE_TEMPLATE/model-missing.md

 ---
-name: Board missing
+name: Model missing
 about: jetson-stats does not recognize this board
-title: Board missing []
+title: Model missing []
 labels: missing
 assignees: ''